freeplane/docs/scripting/Scripting.md

 "Hello World" is the traditional first program when taking up a programming language.
 Let's create a Groovy Freeplane version of it:

 * Create an empty Groovy script file named <tt>HelloWorld.groovy</tt> in your scripts directory (remember that you can get there via *Tools > Open user directory*).
 The suffix <tt>.groovy</tt> is mandatory.
-* Open <tt>HelloWorld.groovy</tt> in an appropriate editor as detailed [[#Create_a_script_and_integrate_it_into_Freeplane|above]].
+* Open <tt>HelloWorld.groovy</tt> in an appropriate editor as detailed [above](#Create-a-script-and-integrate-it-into-Freeplane).
 * Copy the following script into the file and save it.
 ```groovy
 node.text = "Hello World!"
 ```

 * Now save your script in the editor and restart Freeplane since Freeplane will only find new scripts after a restart.
 Then you will find your new script in the Freeplane menu location *Tools-&gt;Scripts-&gt;Hello World*.
-You see three sub menus *Execute on one selected node*, *Execute on all selected nodes* and *Execute on all selected nodes, recursively*. [starting with FP version 1.5 there is no sub menu anymore.
-The execution mode is shown on mouse hover over the menu entry](Note:)
+You see three sub menus *Execute on one selected node*, *Execute on all selected nodes* and *Execute on all selected nodes, recursively*.
+Note: starting with FP version 1.5 there is no sub menu anymore.
+The execution mode is shown on mouse hover over the menu entry
 * At *Tools->Preferences->Plugins->Scripting*<!--
     --><ul><!--
     -->  <li> set ''Script execution enabled'' to ''Yes''</li><!-- -->  <li> enable ''Permit File/Read Operations (NOT recommended)'' - despite the warning.<!-- --></ul><!--
     -->These changes take effect without restarting Freeplane and only need to be done once.
-For more details see [[Scripting!_Security_considerations|Scripting!
-Security considerations]].
+For more details see [Scripting!
+Security considerations](Scripting!_Security_considerations.md).

 * Execute the script by selecting *Tools-&gt;Scripts-&gt;Hello World-&gt;Execute on one selected node*.
-(Never mind the difference between the *Execute ...* variants; we'll come to that [[#Execution_modes|later]].)
+(Never mind the difference between the *Execute ...* variants; we'll come to that [later](#Execution_modes).)
 * The text of the selected node will be changed to "Hello World!".
 * To restore the original, press Ctrl-Z.
 * If you like try the other "Execute..." menu items.
 Test the influence of selecting multiple nodes.
 Always press Ctrl-Z to revert the changes.